FlowFuse/website/src/blog/2024/06/node-red-architecture.md

 Before we dive into its workings, let's first take a quick overview of its major components:

 - **Node.js Runtime:** The runtime is the execution environment for Node-RED.
 It is responsible for running the flows that you create in the editor.
 The runtime is built on [Node.js](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs), which provides an event-driven, non-blocking I/O model that makes it ideal for handling asynchronous tasks and real-time data.
 - **Node-RED Editor:** The web-based interface for creating, configuring, and managing flows.
 - **Nodes:** The basic building blocks of Node-RED, representing specific functionalities.
 - **Flows:** A collection of nodes wired together to perform a specific task.
 - **Context:** A way to store data that can be shared between nodes in a flow, with three levels: node, flow, and global context.

-For more information, refer to [Node-RED Terminology docs](/node-red/terminology).
+For more information, refer to [Node-RED Terminology](/node-red/terminology).

 ## How Node-RED Works